 Serve with gentleness, humility, and love.

 Some of the elders will also focus on other areas of church leadership - Administration, Vision, and Pastoral wellbeing of the body.
 The purpose of the three part model is to simplify decision making functions, reduce times where the entire leadership needs meet to for lengthy “business meetings”, and allow for shepherds to use their particular gifts.
+Each leadership area will bring recommendations to the full eldership for decisions to be made.

 The elders are the sole directors of the 501 (c) (3).
-Each leadership area will bring recommendations to the full eldership for decisions to be made.

 Administrative Elders - Primary functions include: